prjemian/dhtioc/docs/source/index.rst

     Note the unseasonably warm temperatures until Nov.
 10.
     Definitely rainy on Nov.
 14-15.
 Also, some rain on Nov.
 10.

+    Plotting software not part of this package.
+Yet.

 References
 -------------